Book cover The 13 steps to mentalism by Tony Corinda

 Part 3: Predictions for the stage

 This section gives no less than 8 routines perfectly suited for the stage.
+What’s this I hear you cry: I don’t do stage work.

-Rest assured, out of the 8 there’s sure to be at least one that suits you here.
+Me neither!
+But with a bit of creative thinking you can easily adapt these routines to suit your preferred style.
+Rest assured, out of the 8 there’s bound to be at least one that suits you here.
 My personal favourite is the £75,000 test.

 Part 4: Predictions for the drawing room